Showing posts with label tunica. Show all posts

 We spent the day at the National Aviation Museum in Pensacola, which was festively decorated for the Christmas Holidays during WWII, with Christmas music playing in the background.

 We saw pin-up girls posted at camps, Hagia & Hagia Booz for fifteen cents, the Home of the Luck Marine, and what a house of a military family may have looked like.
-We saw Pawn & Loan, Sandy Ridge Grocery, a Colonial Bread sign, Jo, Jo's, a Buck Rodgers, and an airplane; we saw maps, family pictures, and radios.
+We saw Pawn & Loan, Sandy Ridge Grocery, a Colonial Bread sign, Jo, Jo's, a Buck Rodgers, and an airplane.
+We also saw maps, family pictures, and radios.

 The museum was full of airplanes and jets of every size, shape, and color.

 There was a replica of a ship.
-We went inside, where we saw the sick bay area with medicines, bunk beds, and toilets.
+We went inside and saw the sick bay area with medicines, bunk beds, and toilets.

 We saw the US Coast Guard, a miniature boat display with airplanes ready to defend our country, two floors of airplanes and flags from different countries, and a skylab that simulated flying.
 Hubby had always dreamed of being a pilot.